sjml/dotfiles/README.md

-My dotfiles, to get a Mac or Linux computer running the way I like it.
+My dotfiles, to get a computer running the way I like it.

 ## Installation
 To get the whole repo: